MODAL-UNINA/A-Digital-Twin-Framework-for-Urban-Parking-Management-and-Mobility-Forecasting/README.md

 bash run_generation.sh
 ```

-The results are saved in the results/preprocessing/generation directory.
+The results are saved in the `results/preprocessing/generation` folder.

 #### 3. Scheduling
 For the agent scheduling for 12th January 2025, run the following: